List of World Series broadcasters: Local radio

 Since 1982, the participating teams' flagship radio stations are permitted to air their own World Series broadcasts with their regular announcing crews, and their audio is made available as usual through MLB's digital presences and Sirius XM.
 However, the teams' other radio network affiliates are contractually obligated to carry the national radio feeds.
-The flagship stations also much mention the coverage as being presented by the same sponsor as the ESPN Radio broadcasts.
+The flagship stations also mention the coverage as being presented by the same sponsor as the ESPN Radio broadcasts.